I Passed Out a Flyer. The Trustees Tried to Shut Me Up.

 At an April 10 Senate Plenary on Zoom, President Shipman all but admitted the contradiction at the heart of Columbia’s response to my flyers.
 She conceded that the flyer “may well be free speech” and suggested that criticism of leadership may be “legitimate.”
 However, instead of defending that right, Shipman pivoted to saying she would prefer “other avenues” and more “constructive discussion,” because the flyer “felt targeted.”

 This logic is absurd.
 Senior leadership at Columbia is notoriously elusive despite their unilateral power over discipline and University governance, and students are now being told that even though criticism is protected speech, they should not express themselves too directly, too publicly, or too forcefully.
 In other words: yes, you may have the right to criticize the trustees—but if that criticism makes them even mildly uncomfortable, no matter the veracity of the facts or your supposed freedom of expression, Columbia may still drag you through a fraught disciplinary process.
-No wonder Columbia is nationally recognized as one of the worst college free speech environments
+No wonder Columbia is nationally recognized as one of the worst college free speech environments.

 Ultimately, after mounting public pressure, my case was dropped.
 But this is beside the point.
 If a student handing out a flyer (the most basic case of free speech) is harassment, then is there any acceptable way to criticize our leadership?